 This document was prepared and revised by the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) and Minimally Invasive Robotic Association (MIRA) Robotic Task Force

-This statement was reviewed and approved by the Board of Governors of the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) on Nov 2007.
+This document was reviewed and approved by the Board of Governors of the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) in Nov 2007.

 For more information please contact:

 Guidelines for clinical practice are intended to indicate preferable approaches to medical problems as established by experts in the field.
 These recommendations will be based on existing data or a consensus of expert opinion when little or no data are available.
 Guidelines are applicable to all physicians who address the clinical problem(s) without regard to specialty training or interests, and are intended to indicate the preferable, but not necessarily the only acceptable approaches due to the complexity of the healthcare environment.
 Guidelines are intended to be flexible.
 Given the wide range of specifics in any health care problem, the surgeon must always choose the course best suited to the individual patient and the variables in existence at the moment of decision.

 Guidelines are developed under the auspices of the Society of American Gastrointestinal and Endoscopic Surgeons and its various committees, and approved by the Board of Governors.
 Each clinical practice guideline has been systematically researched, reviewed and revised by the guidelines committee, and reviewed by an appropriate multidisciplinary team.
 The recommendations are therefore considered valid at the time of its production based on the data available.
 Each guideline is scheduled for periodic review to allow incorporation of pertinent new developments in medical research knowledge, and practice.